-This approach might be useful for children who are in Foster Care, Post-Adoption, who have experienced early trauma or adverse experiences, perhaps medical or social in nature.
+This approach might be particularly useful for children who are in Foster Care, who have been Adopted, and/ or those who have experienced early trauma or adverse experiences, perhaps medical or social in nature (for example surgeries, or displacement).
 You can discuss with the Occupational Therapist if you think this approach might be appropriate for your child.

-The previous experiences of children, young people and their Key Adult(s) impacts on the way they interact and manage stress.
-Sensory Attachment Intervention considers these within assessment and therapy, and works with each child and their Key Adults.
-Recommendations will be provided for children and adults which can provide repetitive, transferable and accessible opportunities to self- and co-regulate throughout the day.
+The previous experiences of children, young people, and their Key Adult(s) impacts on the way they interact and manage stress and is closely linked with their sensory profile.
+Sensory Attachment Intervention works with each child and their Key Adults, to provide recommendations to provide repetitive, transferable, and accessible opportunities to self- and co-regulate throughout the day.
 This might be with nurture, exploration, play or challenge.
 Through this repetitive activation, the brain can make ‘experience dependent changes’; we interrupt stress and dysregulation with nurture, comfort, shared joy and pleasure.

 The first phase of our assessment is usually indirect.
 This means we gather information about the child or young person who has been referred, your family, and information from schools or colleges.
 Following this, we will usually have a ‘Profiling Meeting’, where we will discuss our analysis around the assessment, and decide whether to proceed on with direct assessment.
 This helps us to make sure the assessment is designed correctly for the child, so they will enjoy it!